arianniakan/LRU/README.md

 ![photo1653568208](https://user-images.githubusercontent.com/65303603/171609683-a46d4d27-24e5-4bdf-ba06-a9f7b52d7e20.jpeg)
 ![image](https://user-images.githubusercontent.com/65303603/171609714-a1df9ae3-fcd3-40da-95e3-1bc46d8700a8.png)

-They are Implimented and tested using SystemC, which can be seen in the main codes directory as LRU_DP ans LRU_CP the modules used in them, like the incrementer and subtractor are also Implimented and have their own respective .h files in the main directory.
+They are Implimented and tested using SystemC, which can be seen in the LRU_RTLSystemC directory as LRU_DP ans LRU_CP the modules used in them, like the incrementer and subtractor are also Implimented and have their own respective .h files in the LRU_RTLSystemC directory.

 this circuit was tested in the main.cpp file using a SystemC test bench which is found in the main Directory as LRU_TB the VCD output waveform for 7 put on the NewPageBus is as follows: